macen648/DCHandler/README.md

 ## Todo:
 - Make subFolders available within the command folder.
-- Helper utils, such as better embed and bot info and uptime fetures.
+- Helper utils, such as better embed and bot info and uptime features.

 ## Me
  - Discord: macen#0001